Moraira Travel Guide

 The nightlife of Moraira is considered sedate compared to some of the larger and flashier Spanish resorts, but the town buzzes happily after dark.
 Many of the restaurants offer live entertainment of some description, including flamenco dancing and karaoke, and there are one or two open-air dance venues.
 The main club for youngsters is the Costa Sur, just outside of town, which offers a range of entertaining evenings with foam parties, striptease and the like.
 Other Moraira nightlife options include Saxo Disco and the music pumping Algas Beach Bar.
 Those who holiday in Moraira during the months of April, June, July and November will catch lively fiestas full of local colour and tradition.
 Calatalud Drive in the old town is generally closed off during summer and fiesta nights.

 Moraira's lovely beaches offer plenty of fun in the sun, with a wealth of water sports available.
-Local leisure facilities include golf courses and other sports like tennis and squash.
-Several day excursions are on offer to places of interest, like the mountain-top fortress of Guadalest, Europe's largest palm forest, and the nearby ancient city of Murcia.
+Local leisure facilities include golf courses and other sports such as tennis and squash.
+Several day excursions are on offer to places of interest, such as the mountain-top fortress of Guadalest, Europe's largest palm forest, and the nearby ancient city of Murcia.
 Families enjoy the Moraira go-kart track, or an outing to the Aqualandia water park near the large resort of Benidorm.

 There are no huge nightclubs or discos in Moraira and the clubbing scene is fairly low key when compared with other Spanish beach resorts in the Costa Blanca region.